Louisville Metro Police Department: Jefferson County Police Department

 The Jefferson County Police Department was established in February 1868.
 In 1902, police officers providing their own horses were compensated an extra $10 each month.
 Two years later, this practice ceased with a wage increase from $40 to $60 monthly for officers.
 The first chief of police to be granted use of a county car was Harry Kendall in 1918.
-Following a letter from Chief Ambrose Hagerman noting that there were no river deaths in 1932 due to the introduction of rowboats, the county approved the purchase of a motor boat.
+Following a letter from Chief Ambrose Hagerman noting that there were no river deaths in 1932 due to the introduction of rowboats, the county approved the purchase of a motorboat.

 Jefferson County's Special Weapons and Tactics (SWAT) team was formed in 1971.
 In 1981, JCPD received authorization from the Kentucky Law Enforcement Council to conduct annual in-service training.
 In 1999, it became certified to conduct its own police academy.
 At the time of merger, JCPD was divided into four patrol districts: Adam, Baker, Charlie and David.